-Virginia Department for the Blind and Visually Impaired features resources, reading material, and adaptive equipment.
+Virginia Department for the Blind and Vision Impaired features resources, reading material, and adaptive equipment.

-The following locations are regional Talking Book Centers, through the Library of Congress’s National Library Service for the Blind and Physically Handicapped.
+The following locations are regional Talking Book Centers, through the Library of Congress’s National Library Service for the Blind and Print Disabled.
 Please click on your nearest regional center to find more resources and librarians to assist you.